PvPClt/project/album_en.md

 ![](Images/En_Album_001.jpg)

 An American bar.
-President Putin and President Trump are sitting at a table, drinking beer...
+The Russian President, Vladimir Putin, and the US President, Donald Trump, are sitting at a table, drinking beer...

 **Trump**: